mildlydiverting/techworksforus/src/index.md

 ---
 layout: home
-title: Tech Works For Us
+title: Mentoring, advice, research and product management support for your digital projects, which puts people and planet first.
-metaDesc: Tech Works for Us is a  values-driven digital consultancy providing mentoring, advice, research and product management support for your digital projects that puts people and planet first.
+metaDesc: Tech Works for Us is a  values-driven digital consultancy providing mentoring, advice, research and product management support for your digital projects, which puts people and planet first.
 postsHeading: Latest posts
 archiveButtonText: See all posts
 socialImage: ""
+introSummary: A second strapline here
 ---
-## Mentoring, advice, research and product management support for your digital projects that puts people and planet first

 Tech Works for Us is a values-driven digital consultancy providing mentoring, advice, research, service design and product management support for your digital projects that puts people and planet first.